SAP-archive/teched2021-developer-keynote/drafts/CLI_power/short.md

 # Intro

-So I've been tasked with creating a Cloud Foundry messaging service based upon SAP Event Mesh, in a separate self-contained subaccount on SAP's Business Technology Platfom.
-I'm going to use the btp CLI to do it, rather than any fancy GUI which would only slow me down.
+So I need to create a Cloud Foundry messaging service based upon SAP Event Mesh, in a separate self-contained subaccount on SAP's Business Technology Platfom.
+I'm going to use the btp CLI to set things up, rather than any fancy GUI which would only slow me down.
 Command line tools are powerful, fast and so scriptable!

 # Look at global account & hierarchy